schul-cloud/deployment-files/README.md

 This project also includes converted [kubernetes](https://github.com/kubernetes/kubernetes) files from the main `docker-compose.yml`.
 These files are converted using the [kompose tool](https://github.com/kubernetes-incubator/kompose).

+- These kubernetes files are specially made for azure
+- Add your StorageAccount to the `kubernetes/storage-creator.yaml`

 >Advice: Instead of converting the `docker-compose.yml` to kubernetes compatible files again, just change the according things in the files itself.